algosup/2024-2025-project-5-bubble-intermarche-team-1/FunctionalSpecifications/functionalSpecifications.md

 ### 1.1 Purpose

-Create and implement a very easy-to-use, bilingual, and progressive online application that can be accessed using a QR code at the store's entry.
+Create and implement a very easy-to-use, bilingual, and progressive online application that can be accessed using a QR code at the store's entrance.
 The objective is to increase sales and improve the shopping experience for visitors in the wine and cheese sections.

 ### 1.2 Scope of Functional Specifications